dmonaldo/synchronization-road-construction/README.md

 # synchronization-road-construction
-Models a common roadway occurrence, where a lane is closed and a flag person is directing traffic.
+Models a a common roadway occurrence, where a lane is closed and a flag person is directing traffic.

 ///////// Team member's name and contributions ////////////////////// Team member #1: Dante Monaldo